 7. 2020-W Weir Farm Quarter (V75 Privy Mark)

-The 2020-W V75 Privy Mark Weir Farm Quarter was struck by the West Point Mint and is particularly notable fo the “V75” privy mark.
-This quarter is features the “W” mint mark on the obverse, just below the phrase “IN GOD WE TRUST”.
+The West Point Mint struck the 2020-W V75 Privy Mark Weir Farm Quarter and is particularly notable for the “V75” privy mark.
+This quarter features the “W” mint mark on the obverse, just below the phrase “IN GOD WE TRUST”.
 The privy mark is located just above the word “LIBERTY” on the left of Washington’s portrait and was added to commemorate the 75th anniversary of the end of World War II.

-The 2020-W Weir Farm Quarter’s had a lower mintage than those issued from other mints has made it one of the more valuable and desirable issues from the America the Beautiful series.
+The 2020-W Weir Farm Quarters had a lower mintage than those issued from other mints, making them one of the more valuable and desirable issues from the America the Beautiful series.

 Condition | Value |